tfsjohan/cv/README.md

 My entire life, I have been deeply engaged in the world of programming.
 The ability to identify a problem and envision an efficient solution through software has always captivated me.
 When I was about 10 years old, my older sisters boyfriend showed me GW Basic in MS-DOS.
 Then I knew what I wanted to work with for the rest of my life.

 Professionally, my career began in 1997 at a prominent Swedish web development agency, where I immersed myself in web and app development.
 Since then, I have gained extensive experience working in diverse environments, including larger agencies, small companies, co-owned ventures, and as a self-employed professional.
-In recent years, I have had the pleasure of working as a **Cloud Solution Architect** with a focus on **app innovation** and **sustainability** at Microsoft.
+In recent years, I have had the pleasure of working as a **Cloud Solution Architect** with a focus on **app innovation**, **sustainability** and **ai** at Microsoft.
 Alongside my professional commitments, I continue to maintain and contribute to projects and applications through my own company.
+After three at Microsoft, I'm going back to consulting at Active Solution.

 Visit my [LinkedIn profile](https://linkedin.com/in/webbjohan) for more info.